Duplicate Listings Bring Credit Scores Down

 - Keep a file with all dispute correspondence sent and received from the credit bureaus.

-- If the credit bureaus do not correct the listing, seek the assistance of a qualified consumer protection attorney.
+- If the credit bureaus do not correct the listing, contact a credit report dispute law firm.